nenad0707/AutoBicepSuite/README.md

 ## 📁 Module Directory

 The `module` directory contains `.bicep` files for each of the resources that are deployed, including the storage account, application insights resource, app service plan, and function app.

+## 🚀 GitHub Actions Workflow

+The GitHub Actions workflow in [workflow.yml](.github/workflows/workflow.yml) consists of three jobs:

+1. **Lint**: This job runs on the latest Ubuntu environment and checks the syntax of your Bicep files by running `az bicep build --file main.bicep`.

+2. **Validate**: This job also runs on the latest Ubuntu environment.
+It signs in to Azure using the provided secrets and performs a preflight validation of your Bicep templates using the `azure/arm-deploy@v1` action.
+It uses the `main.bicep` file as the template and `main.parameters.json` for the parameters.

+3. **Deploy**: This job depends on the successful completion of the `lint` and `validate` jobs.
+It signs in to Azure and deploys your Bicep templates to the specified resource group using the `azure/arm-deploy@v1` action.

+The workflow is triggered on every push to the `main` branch.